 10. Eric Michaels, The Aboriginal Invention of Television in Central Australia, 1982-1985 (Canberra: Australian Institute of Aboriginal Studies, Institute Report, 1986), p.
 153.

-11. See Sol Worth and Jay Ruby, "Made to Be Seen: Ethnographies of Visual Communication" in Worth, Studying Visual Communication
+11. See Sol Worth and Jay Ruby, "Made to Be Seen: Ethnographies of Visual Communication" in Worth, Studying Visual Communication, for a more detailed explication of this approach.

 13. Cf. Worth and Adair, Through Navajo Eyes for details.